-Histotechnologist Schools & Certification
+Histotechnologist Schools

-Many think of their primary care providers as the most important healthcare team member, but providing high-quality healthcare goes beyond a clinic.
+Many think of their primary care providers as the most important healthcare team members, but providing high-quality healthcare goes beyond a clinic.
 For example, when a lab sample is collected, the faster patients and providers know the results, the quicker a disease can be diagnosed, treated, or ruled out completely.

 Enter the work of histotechnologists and histotechnicians: lab professionals who prepare and examine human and plant tissue under a microscope to test for the absence or presence of medical conditions.
+This profession requires specialized training in laboratory procedures, including specimen staining, identification, slide mounting, handling, and documentation.

+Histotechnology is an increasingly popular non-patient-facing role in the growing field of healthcare.
 Entry-level jobs in histotechnology typically require one year of training at a vocational school or an associate’s degree and on-the-job experience.
 More advanced histotechnology positions require a bachelor’s degree with some exceptions.
 The degree necessary for particular subspecialties of histotechnology generally depends on the level of specialized training required.

 The National Society for Histotechnology shows that histotechnologists work in many healthcare facilities, including hospitals, laboratories, pharmaceutical companies, government agencies, and dermatology and MOHS surgery clinics.